o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 ## Overview of the O3DE SDK

-O3DE is modular.
-It is constructed of a common *core* that all modules depend on, and then a plugin and extension system that adds more features.
+O3DE is modular&mdash;it's constructed of a common core that all modules depend on, with plugins and extension systems that add more features.
+These core modules are provided by the O3DE software development kit (SDK) and are the essential frameworks to extend the engine with new features.

-The following are the core modules:

-* [`AzCore`](https://o3de.org/docs/api/frameworks/azcore/) provides math, serialization, memory management, eventing and pub/sub interfaces, as well as the ability to load plugin modules.
-It provides the component-entity model and contains an implementation of C++ STL that includes memory alignment aware containers and other guarantees.

-* [`AzFramework`](https://o3de.org/docs/api/frameworks/azframework/) provides higher level structures. `AzFramework` also contains some additional code common to most, but not all applications.

-* [`AzGameFramework`](https://o3de.org/docs/api/frameworks/azgameframework/) contains core functions only used by runtime applications.
-It provides loop management, and a bootstrap sequence that is specific to runtime applications.

-* [`AzToolsFramework`](https://o3de.org/docs/api/frameworks/aztoolsframework/) contains core functions only used by tools.
-It provides UI components such as object pickers, property editors, source control integrations, and a bootstrap sequence that is specific to tools.

-* [`AzQtComponents`](https://o3de.org/docs/api/frameworks/azqtcomponents/) contains common UI widgets (scroll bars, buttons, dialogs, and so on) that provide a consistent look and feel between tool applications.

-The following image illustrates the dependency graph for the core modules of O3DE.
+The following image illustrates the dependency graph for O3DE's core modules: `AzCore`, `AzFramework`, `AzGameFramework`, `AzToolsFramework`, and `AZQtComponents`.
+High-level products, such as project runtimes, command line interface (CLI) tools, and graphical user interface (GUI) tools, all depend on the core modules.

 ![O3DE core module dependency graph](/images/welcome-guide/o3de-architecture-dependency-graph.svg)

-Some examples of the high-level products using these frameworks are:

-* **Project runtimes** - End products created by developers using O3DE, such as games, dedicated server runtimes, and world simulations.

-* **CLI tools** - Tools invoked from the command-line interface without a GUI, such as the AZSL Compiler and the Asset Batch Processor.

-* **GUI tools** - Tools with a graphical UX used for developing O3DE projects, such as the O3DE Editor, O3DE Asset Processor, and the Atom Materials Editor.
+For more information on O3DE's engine core, refer to the [Programming Guide](/docs/user-guide/programming/).

 ### O3DE Directory Structure